rodkeys/openbazaar-import/README.md

 - Your OpenBazaar node settings.
 By default the settings will upload to your local node.

-- The fileName of your CSV sheet in the root folder.

 - In "defaultProductSettings" make sure to edit "shippingOptions" to reflect the shipping areas you will ship to.
 You can add multiple shipping options for this field.

 - Under "defaultProductSettings" add any other default information you would like to include.

-4. Run the import script by running the command "node index.js"
+4. Run the import script by running the command "node import *platform* *csv File name"

+A valid example command would be: **node import shopify products_export.csv**

 **Notes**